rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-007/index.md

 Tennis academy dash is a time management game where you are the manager of a tennis academy and you need to coordinate various players to play on your courts.

-The game is still a work in progress, but the demo version has been uploaded to itch.io this month, so go ahead and check it out!
+The game is still a work in progress, but the demo version has been uploaded to itch.io this month, so you can go ahead and check it out!
 Give it a go (the build is only for mac at the moment but other platforms coming soon) and drop a comment with any feedback on [tennis-academy-dash].

 [tennis-academy-dash]: https://iolivia.itch.io/tennis-academy-dash